Galveston Leash Laws:

 (2) The owner of the dangerous dog who does not comply with subsection (1) shall immediately deliver the dog to the animal control authority.

-(3) If, on application of any person, the municipal court finds, after notice and hearing as provided by subsection (h), that the owner of the dog has failed to comply with subsections (c)(1) or (c)(2), the court shall order the animal control authority to seize the dog and shall issue a warrant authorizing the seizure.
+(3) If on the application of any person, the municipal court finds, after notice and hearing as provided by subsection (h), that the owner of the dog has failed to comply with subsections (c)(1) or (c)(2), the court shall order the animal control authority to seize the dog and shall issue a warrant authorizing the seizure.
 The animal control authority shall seize the dog or order its seizure and shall provide for the impoundment of the dog in secure and humane conditions.

 (4) The owner shall pay any cost or fee assessed by the city and or animal shelter.